Description of the artwork «Guernica»

-April 26, 1937 on Guernica, a historical and cultural center of the Basque Country, all hell broke loose.
-Around 16:30 began a two hour bombardment of the German Legion "Condor".
-It was followed by a large-scale fire, turning Guernica into ruins.
-According to various sources, the bombardment claimed the lives of several hundred to several thousand people.
-Worst of all is the fact that most of the victims were women and children, since most of the male population at that time was involved in the fighting of the Spanish Civil war.
+On 26 April 1937, hell broke out over the town of Guernica, the historical and cultural centre of the Basque Country.
+At about 16:30, a two-hour bombardment of the city by the German Condor Legion began.
+It was followed by a large-scale fire that turned Guernica into ruins.
+According to various sources, the bombing caused deaths of several hundred to several thousand people.
+Most frightening is the fact that most of the victims were women and children, since most men were involved in the Spanish Civil War fighting at the time.

-Tragic news from the homeland are unable to leave Picasso has repeatedly stated his apolitical, indifferent.
-At that time the artist worked on a canvas for the Spanish pavilion at the upcoming world exhibition in Paris.
-After learning about the bombing of Guernica, the artist instantly changes the concept and takes on a new painting, which became one of the most powerful artistic and political statements in history.
+The tragic news from his homeland could not leave Picasso indifferent, who has repeatedly declared his political apathy.
+At that time, the artist was working on a canvas for the Spanish Pavilion at the upcoming World Exhibition in Paris.
+Upon learning about the bombing of Guernica, the artist instantly changed his concept and took on a new canvas, which has become one of the most powerful artistic and political statements in history.

-There are many interpretations of the paintings, which are often at odds with each other.
-In particular, this applies to the depicted on the canvas of a bull and a horse.
-Some critics argued that the painting should not be taken as a political statement, since the image of the bull or the Minotaur symbolizes here in the first place the ego of Picasso himself.
-However, commenting on the painting, the artist said that the bull is the evil and cruelty which embodiment before and during the Second World war was fascism.
-According to Picasso's wounded horse represents the residents of Guernica, the victims and the victims in the massacre.
-But, despite the obvious gloom of the canvas and the horror that it inspires, the artist leaves his characters and the viewer hope in the form of peacefully burning lamp under the shade.
+There are many interpretations of the painting, which often contradict each other.
+In particular, this applies to the bull and horse depicted on the canvas.
+Some critics argued that the picture should not be taken as a political statement, since the image of a bull or Minotaur here primarily symbolizes the ego of Picasso himself.
+However, commenting on the canvas, the artist stated that the bull is evil and cruelty embodied in fascism on the eve and during the Second World War.
+According to Picasso, the wounded horse symbolizes the inhabitants of Guernica, who suffered and died in the bloody massacre.
+However, despite the undoubted gloominess of the canvas and the horror it instills, the artist left his heroes and the viewer with hope embodied in the peacefully burning lamp under a lampshade.

-Picasso once said that “the light in the picture is the peace that will eternally strive for every living being".
+Picasso once said that “the light in the picture is the peace that every living being will always strive to”.